-The 2018 Times Higher Education World University Rankings’ table for arts and humanities subjects employs the same rigorous and balanced range of 13 performance indicators used in the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.
+The 2019 Times Higher Education World University Rankings’ table for arts and humanities subjects uses the same rigorous and balanced range of 13 performance indicators as the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.

-It highlights the universities that are leading across art, performing arts, languages, history, philosophy, theology, architecture and archaeology subjects.
+It highlights the universities that are leading across art, performing arts, design, languages, literature, linguistics, history, philosophy, theology, architecture and archaeology subjects.

-This year’s ranking has expanded to include 400 institutions, up from 100 last year.
+The 2019 arts and humanities ranking has also expanded to include 506 universities, up from 401 last year.

 To raise your university’s global profile with Times Higher Education, please contact firstname.lastname@example.org